Why SMBs Must Consider Data Protection in Case of a Disaster

 Consider a Hybrid Solution

-A hybrid data backup and protection solution may give SMBs the agility they need to stay competitive — and protected — without breaking the bank.
+Hybrid backup and disaster recovery solutions may give SMBs the agility they need to stay competitive — and protected — without breaking the bank.
 Local backups can take advantage of local area network (LAN) storage, external hard drives, and/or LTO tapes, depending on the unique needs of the business and its budget.

 Backups, whether local or off-premises, should be conducted nightly with a software program that can encrypt and zip files for additional data security and to manage disk space.